G5JDA/SOTAtoADIF/README.md

 # SOTAtoADIF v0.1.0

 Convert SOTA database CSV logs to ADIF.
+Including enrichment from SOTA API summit data.

 Specifically intended to produce ADIF files that can be easily uploaded to LoTW using TQSL.
+Contrary to what many people seem to believe, you do not need a station location in TQSL for every single summit!
+As long as you have not changed the default TQSL settings, the locator from the ADIF QSO will be used.
+The remaining caveat is your callsign must imply the DXCC entity you operated from.

+Designed to work with only default python packages to prevent future dependency issues.

 ## Psuedocode
 - [ ] Read activator CSV